 To progress more quickly, users can exchange real money to boost and speed up their progress.
 In order of popularity, Clash of Clans earned $1.5 million a day.
 On the other hand, Pokémon Go is the first app that has generated over $600 million since its launch.

-Spotify offers both free and premium version to its users.
-Free version offers listening to your favorite artists but with a few drawbacks.
+Spotify offers both free and premium versions to its users.
+The free version offers to listen to your favorite artists but with a few drawbacks.
 Firstly, ads will often interrupt you during your listening experience.
 It’s the annoyance you cannot skip.
 Furthermore, skipping songs is not an option you can use as much as you want to either.
 If by any chance, you decide to upgrade to premium, you will get some benefits.

 Premium (paid) Apps

 Premium apps require users to pay for an app before downloading, or even trying it.
 The general rule for adding the paid app to the app stores is to have unique features, or, if it is a highly specialized app, to target a specific niche audience.
 The majority of users will be able to download the app; however, due to its specific features and complex functionality, they might have a poor experience.
 That may result in bad reviews.

 According to the Gartner forecast, and based on many free and paid mobile app store downloads worldwide between 2011 to 2016 (in billions), download figures for paid mobile apps are projected to reach 14.78 billion by 2017, while free apps are projected to reach 253.91 billion.

 A great example of a premium paid app is Nintendo.
 When Nintendo released the game Super Mario Run for $9.99 on mobile devices, the high price was a risk.
 Despite some complaints, the mobile game generated $60 million in revenues.
 It is possible to succeed by using this approach but if you do so, invest in your app.
 Leverage positive feedback from users, guarantee rich UI, and enjoyable UX.
 Don’t forget to optimize ASO for better visibility.